DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 ### Friday

 There will be an informal pub meetup on Friday evening: do come if you're around.
 We'll circulate details in a few days time.
-The organising team would love to get to know you all, and during the weekend's activites it can sometimes be hard for us to remain in one place long enough for a conversation!
+The organising team would love to get to know you all, and during the weekend's activites it is sometimes hard for us to remain in one place long enough for a conversation!

 ### Saturday